This site contains promotional information intended only for healthcare professionals resident in the United Kingdom

 Close

-The exact cause of IBD is unkown; however, it is thought to involve interactions between genes, the immune system, and environmental factors.
+The exact cause of IBD is unknown, but it is thought to involve a combination of genes, the immune system and environmental factors.3,4

 Adverse events should be reported.
 Reporting forms and information can be found at www.mhra.gov.uk/yellowcard or search